nkchai/R-JupyterHub/Readme.md

 ```python
 sparkR.session.stop()
 ```
-**It is recommended that you restart the kernel once you stop the session before starting a new session by clicking restart kernel situtated right of stop button (or) from kernel menu, as it clears all the cached variables.**
+**It is highly recommended that you restart the kernel once you stop the session before starting a new session by clicking restart kernel situtated right of stop button (or) from kernel menu, as it clears all the cached variables.**

 ### Logs